Macy’s (NYSE:M) Updates Q1 2022 Earnings Guidance

-Macy’s (NYSE:M – Get Rating) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $0.770-$0.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.520.
+Macy’s (NYSE:M – Get Rating) updated its first quarter 2022 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $0.770-$0.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.520.
 The company issued revenue guidance of $5.27 billion-$5.37 billion, compared to the consensus revenue estimate of $4.90 billion.

-Macy’s (NYSE:M – Get Rating) last issued its earnings results on Monday, February 21st.
-The company reported $2.45 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.00 by $0.45.
-Macy’s had a return on equity of 53.59% and a net margin of 5.84%.
-The firm had revenue of $8.67 billion for the quarter, compared to analysts’ expectations of $8.45 billion.
-During the same period in the previous year, the firm posted $0.80 earnings per share.
-The business’s revenue was up 27.8% compared to the same quarter last year.
-On average, equities analysts expect that Macy’s will post 4.33 EPS for the current year.
+M has been the topic of several recent research reports.
+Zacks Investment Research downgraded shares of Macy’s from a buy rating to a hold rating and set a $28.00 price target on the stock. in a report on Thursday, February 17th.
+Gordon Haskett upped their price target on shares of Macy’s from $33.00 to $35.00 and gave the company a buy rating in a report on Wednesday, February 23rd.
+Cowen upped their price target on shares of Macy’s from $37.00 to $45.00 and gave the company an outperform rating in a report on Friday, November 19th.
+JPMorgan Chase & Co. reduced their price target on shares of Macy’s from $37.00 to $33.00 and set a neutral rating on the stock in a report on Tuesday, January 4th.
+Finally, Citigroup raised shares of Macy’s from a sell rating to a neutral rating and set a $25.00 price target on the stock in a report on Thursday, February 24th.
+Three investment analysts have rated the stock with a sell rating, five have issued a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock has an average rating of Hold and a consensus price target of $32.50.

-Macy’s declared that its Board of Directors has initiated a share repurchase program on Tuesday, February 22nd that allows the company to buyback $2.00 billion in outstanding shares.
-This buyback authorization allows the company to repurchase up to 28.9% of its shares through open market purchases.
-Shares buyback programs are typically an indication that the company’s management believes its stock is undervalued.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, April 1st.
+Shareholders of record on Tuesday, March 15th will be paid a dividend of $0.1575 per share.
+This represents a $0.63 dividend on an annualized basis and a yield of 2.57%.
+This is an increase from Macy’s’s previous quarterly dividend of $0.15.
+The ex-dividend date is Monday, March 14th.
+Macy’s’s dividend payout ratio is 13.04%.

-Several equities research analysts have recently issued reports on M shares.
-Morgan Stanley lowered their target price on shares of Macy’s from $23.00 to $20.00 and set an underweight rating on the stock in a research note on Wednesday.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of Macy’s from $32.00 to $34.00 and gave the stock a hold rating in a research report on Wednesday.
-Credit Suisse Group cut their price objective on shares of Macy’s from $32.00 to $25.00 and set an underperform rating for the company in a report on Wednesday.
-Telsey Advisory Group cut their price objective on shares of Macy’s from $40.00 to $30.00 and set a market perform rating for the company in a report on Tuesday, February 15th.
-Finally, TheStreet upgraded shares of Macy’s from a c rating to a b- rating in a report on Tuesday.
-Three research analysts have rated the stock with a sell rating, five have given a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Macy’s presently has a consensus rating of Hold and a consensus target price of $32.50.
+Macy’s declared that its board has approved a share buyback plan on Tuesday, February 22nd that authorizes the company to buyback $2.00 billion in outstanding shares.
+This buyback authorization authorizes the company to purchase up to 28.9% of its stock through open market purchases.
+Stock buyback plans are often a sign that the company’s board of directors believes its stock is undervalued.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-The Manufacturers Life Insurance Company increased its stake in Macy’s by 212.5% in the fourth quarter.
-The Manufacturers Life Insurance Company now owns 501,838 shares of the company’s stock valued at $13,138,000 after purchasing an additional 341,243 shares during the period.
-California State Teachers Retirement System boosted its holdings in Macy’s by 1.6% during the fourth quarter.
-California State Teachers Retirement System now owns 444,038 shares of the company’s stock worth $11,625,000 after buying an additional 6,964 shares in the last quarter.
-Metropolitan Life Insurance Co NY boosted its holdings in Macy’s by 57.9% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 129,697 shares of the company’s stock worth $3,395,000 after buying an additional 47,553 shares in the last quarter.
-Amalgamated Bank boosted its holdings in Macy’s by 38.1% during the fourth quarter.
-Amalgamated Bank now owns 206,844 shares of the company’s stock worth $5,415,000 after buying an additional 57,084 shares in the last quarter.
-Finally, Sei Investments Co. boosted its holdings in Macy’s by 29.7% during the fourth quarter.
-Sei Investments Co. now owns 95,819 shares of the company’s stock worth $2,511,000 after buying an additional 21,914 shares in the last quarter.
-Institutional investors own 89.12% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+The Manufacturers Life Insurance Company lifted its position in shares of Macy’s by 212.5% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 501,838 shares of the company’s stock worth $13,138,000 after buying an additional 341,243 shares during the last quarter.
+Amalgamated Bank lifted its position in shares of Macy’s by 38.1% in the 4th quarter.
+Amalgamated Bank now owns 206,844 shares of the company’s stock worth $5,415,000 after buying an additional 57,084 shares during the last quarter.
+Metropolitan Life Insurance Co NY lifted its position in shares of Macy’s by 57.9% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 129,697 shares of the company’s stock worth $3,395,000 after buying an additional 47,553 shares during the last quarter.
+Sei Investments Co. lifted its position in shares of Macy’s by 29.7% in the 4th quarter.
+Sei Investments Co. now owns 95,819 shares of the company’s stock worth $2,511,000 after buying an additional 21,914 shares during the last quarter.
+Finally, Cetera Investment Advisers bought a new position in shares of Macy’s in the 4th quarter worth about $278,000.
+Hedge funds and other institutional investors own 89.12% of the company’s stock.

 Macy’s Company Profile (Get Rating)